blueslow/ansible_tutorial/README.md

     private_key_file = ~/.ssh/id_ansible

-Runing a few ad-hoc commnads to see if it's working
+Runing a few ad-hoc commands to see if it's working

     ansible all  -m ping # A ping pong test
     ansible all --list-host # lists the hosts in the inventory file